 This easy Mediterranean Farro salad is the perfect addition to nearly any meal.
 It is light and has tons of flavor.
 And it can be adjusted to incorporate the best vegetables.

 Farro is such a great staple to keep in the pantry.
-We make it around here at least once a week.
+We make it around here at least once a week for easy meal prep.
 And my little ones are huge fans.

 I try to avoid many overly complicated recipes or ingredients that are hard to find.
 In fact, if you’re growing your own vegetable garden, you may have many of these ingredients on hand.

 For this recipe, I used mini heirloom tomatoes, fresh lemon juice, olive oil, and fresh herbs.
 This fresh Farro salad includes a lot of simple ingredients, but still packed full of fresh flavor.

 It is hearty enough to enjoy as a meal or try it paired with this Salmon sheet pan dinner.

 What is Farro?

 Farro is an ancient grain that is derived from wheat.
 Farro is also known as Emmer (the most common variety) and is made in Italy.

 This whole-grain has a slightly nutty flavor and perfect chewy texture.